tas09009/tas09009/README.md

 ## Hi there, I'm Taniya 👋

 I'm looking to become a back end Software Developer after spending the last few years working in Power Engineering.
-Over the past few months, I've learned Python, Data Structures, volunteered at an open-source learning platform and most recently, completed a batch at the [Recurse Center](https://www.recurse.com/)!
+Over the past year, I've learned Python, Data Structures, dabbled in Data Science, volunteered at an open-source learning platform and most recently, completed a batch at the [Recurse Center](https://www.recurse.com/)!

 🔭 I’m currently working on (next steps for the project):
 - [RC Niceties](https://github.com/mjec/rc-niceties): migrate old data from production database to an updated database with a new schema.